AndC101/Sentry-Turret/README.md

-Face tracking sentry turret made for TER4M1 robotics summative.
-Used Pretrained ML Model with Python, Arduino and servos to control webcam pan and tilt motion.
+Face tracking sentry turret.
+Used ML Model with Python, Arduino and servos to control webcam pan and tilt motion.
 3D printed NERF Bullet launching system using two DC motor powered flywheels to shoot bullets at intruders